thevu29/ClinicCare_FE/README.md

 - User-friendly patient and doctor dashboards
 - Appointment scheduling and filtering
 - Integration with backend APIs for authentication and data
-- Responsive design with mobile and desktop support
 - Google OAuth2 login integration

 ---